-- 1. The Brevard College Pedagogies (BCP) Committee assists the Director of Teaching and Learning in the design, implementation, and assessment of programs to enhance faculty use of active learning pedagogies, toward the end of creating more engaged learners (exemplifying the "5P" behaviors of presence, preparation, participation, professionalism, and passion).
-Membership of the group consists of the Director of Teaching and Learning (chair), one member from each academic division, one member (which may be the chair) to serve as a liaison with the Curriculum Development and Assessment Committee, and at least one student whenever possible. - 2.
-The Advisory Council for Teacher Education (ACTE) provides counsel to the Director of Teacher Education, helps evaluate the College's Teacher Education Program, and makes recommendations for modifications in the Program to the Program Director, CDAC, and the Vice President for Academic Affairs.
-Chaired by the Teacher Education Director, the Committee includes all teacher education faculty, faculty coordinators of each licensure area, two students, and community and school partner representatives. - 3.
+- 3. The Advisory Council for Teacher Education (ACTE) provides counsel to the Director of Teacher Education, helps evaluate the College's Teacher Education Program, and makes recommendations for modifications in the Program to the Program Director, CDAC, and the Vice President for Academic Affairs.
+Chaired by the Teacher Education Director, the Committee includes all teacher education faculty, faculty coordinators of each licensure area, two students, and community and school partner representatives. - 4.
 The Curriculum Development and Assessment Committee (CDAC) is responsible for overseeing and approving the College's curricular offerings, including course and program additions and deletions.
 The Committee also oversees and evaluates programs through ongoing reviews.
-Voting membership includes one faculty representative from each academic division.
-Serving the Committee in an advisory capacity are the Vice President for Academic Affairs, the Associate Vice President of Academic Affairs, and the Registrar. - 4.
-Faculty Council (Board Approved Update 5-17)
+Membership includes one faculty representative from each academic division and one student representative appointed by the Student Government Association.
+Serving the Committee in an advisory capacity are the Vice President for Academic Affairs and the Registrar.

+5. Faculty Council (Board Approved Update 5-17)